bioinformaticsdotca/MIG_2025/module3/README.md

 I recommend you start with the “Nodes & Labels” button to change the appearance to your liking.

 Now, select “Metadata blocks”.
 You will have the option to select one or more attributes, or all of them if you like.
 Start by turning them all on (except for “Genome ID”, which is not very informative!).
+- MOB-suite identifiers have two letters followed by three numbers, e.g. "AA474"
+- IslandCompare identifiers start with "SPI-", for "*Salmonella* Pathogenicity Island"
+- RGI uses gene names: sometimes these follow the standard nomenclature (e.g., "*emrA*"), and sometimes they don't.
+Sometimes they REALLY don't.

 By default the colour scheme is green for absent and yellow for present.
 We can adjust this by clicking the three horizontal lines next to the slider icon and choosing “Edit Tree”.
 Click on “Metadata” in the resulting window, select any column, click on “Categorical” and you’ll be able to choose a custom palette.

 Back to those questions:
 -	Can we identify any similarities in distribution that might imply some kind of functional or other connection?
-An obvious one is the mdsABC genes: turns out these are subunits of an antibiotic efflux pump (https://card.mcmaster.ca/ontology/37169) so that makes sense.
+An obvious one is the *mdsABC* genes: turns out these are subunits of an antibiotic efflux pump (https://card.mcmaster.ca/ontology/37169) so that makes sense.
 -	Can we see such linkages between different types of features?
-If you keep looking you might notice that many other attributes show a similar distribution pattern to the mds genes.
+If you keep looking you might notice that many other attributes show a similar distribution pattern to the _mds_ genes.
 This may or may not be meaningful, though!
-Can you think of a reason why we might see similar distributional patterns for different features that have no functional connection to one another?
+Can you think of a reason why we might see similar distributional patterns for different features that have no functional connection?

-Finally, if you stare long enough you might see some negative correlations among features.
-Understanding these can involve a deep and fascinating dive into the literature (or maybe you discovered a new association!)
+Understanding these patterns of correlation can involve a deep and fascinating dive into the literature (or maybe you discovered a new association!)

 ## References
 Bertelli C, Gray KL, Woods N, Lim AC, Tilley KE, Winsor GL, Hoad GR, Roudgar A, Spencer A, Peltier J, Warren D. Enabling genomic island prediction and comparison in multiple genomes to investigate bacterial evolution and outbreaks.
 Microbial genomics.
 2022 May 18;8(5):000818.